km4htc/diy-htp-drought-phenotyping/scripts/README.md

 classify-and-split.py -> analyze-color.py -> format-color.R

 The pre-trained classifiers (to discern plant from background pixels) are also included here and are required inputs for classify-and-split.py.

+In particular, I relied on functions and examples from [PlantCV](https://plantcv.readthedocs.io/en/stable/).